-While there's no single way to spend time in Pine Mountain Georgia, we've designed this five-day itinerary to cover the places and things that make our area so unique, beautiful, and fun for all ages!
+While there’s no single way to spend time in Pine Mountain Georgia, we’ve designed this five-day itinerary to cover the places and things that make our area so unique, beautiful, and fun for all ages.
+Let your adventures begin!

 Venture off to the Wild Animal Safari in Pine Mountain for the most up close and personal experience with wildlife you can imagine.
 On the way back, spend some time shopping the quaint historic town of Pine Mountain.
-Grab dinner at one of the excellent eateries such as Rose Cottage Cafe, 153 Main, Whistling Pig, or Aspen's.
-Finish the day around the stone fire pit, roasting marshmallows.
+Grab dinner at one of the excellent eateries.
+Finish the day around the stone fire pit, roasting marshmallows and stargazing.

 Take the short and scenic drive to Columbus where you can raft down the Chattahoochee River on the world’s longest urban whitewater course.
 The adventurous may want to schedule their rafting later in the day when the dam release creates some of the largest class 5 rapids in the Eastern U.S. Explore the great mix of architecture, public art, shopping, and restaurants that are in Historic Uptown Columbus.